 6 tips on how to fundraise for your school through your local deposit return scheme

-Collecting cans and bottles for recycling can make a big difference for your school, and for the planet.
+Collecting cans and bottles for recycling can make a big difference for your school, and for your local environment.
 Learn how to organize a successful school fundraiser with your local deposit return system and start recycling for a cause!

 Boys collecting empty bottles

 One way to fundraise is by using your local deposit return system (DRS).
 A DRS adds a small deposit to the price of a drink, which you get back when you return an empty beverage container for collection.
-This reduces litter and increases recycling.
+Returning containers through a deposit return system can also fund related initiatives such as purchasing compost bins for the school or contributing to the funding of solar panels for buildings.

-By collecting empty bottles and cans, you can raise funds for your school while also helping the environment through recycling, and feeling proud of making a difference in your school and in your community.
-Here are six tips on how to set up a successful DRS fundraiser, or how to encourage students to get a fundraiser in motion:
+By collecting empty bottles and cans, you can raise funds for your school while also helping reduce litter in your school grounds and promotion recycling - and building pride around making a difference in your school and in your community.
+Here are six tips on how to set up a DRS fundraiser, or how to encourage students to get a fundraiser in motion:

 1. Choose a cause